-Metal detectors are useful for finding metal inclusions hidden within objects, or metal objects buried underground.
-If another coil is used to measure the magnetic field (acting as a magnetometer), the change in the magnetic field due to the metallic object can be detected.
+Metal detectors are useful for finding metal inclusions hidden within objects or metal objects buried underground.
+If another coil is used to measure the magnetic field (acting as a magnetometer), the magnetic field change due to the metallic object can be detected.

 What can metal detectors not detect?

-Metals that are detected by a Metal Detector are gold, silver, iron, copper, brass, aluminum, tin, lead, and bronze.
-On the other hand, the metals that are not highly conductivity of electricity are considered as non-metal or non-detectable object.
-Gemstones, bone, diamond, pearls and paper are non-detectable objects by metal detectors.
+Metals detected by a metal detector are gold, silver, iron, copper, brass, aluminum, tin, lead, and bronze.
+On the other hand, the metals that are not highly conductive of electricity are considered non-metal or non-detectable objects.
+Gemstones, bone, diamond, pearls, and paper are non-detectable objects by metal detectors.

 How do you find a lost diamond?

 Fluorescence is your friend.
 Many diamonds will give off a colored luminescence when placed under ultraviolet light.
 Use your hands and feet.
-It’s not going to bounce where you think.
+It is not going to bounce where you think.
 Diamonds are grease magnets.
-Double check your purse.
-Use a flashlight.
-Sweep the floor.
-Now if your diamond is still attached to your ring, any metal detector will find it.
+Double-check your purse and use a flashlight to sweep the floor.
+Now, if your diamond is still attached to your ring, any metal detector will find it.

 Will a fake diamond sink in water?

 For the floating test, you need a loose diamond and a glass of water.
-If the diamond is real, it will drop to the bottom of the glass due to the high density of the stone.
-If the diamond is a fake, it will float on the surface of the water.
+If the diamond is real, it will drop to the bottom of the glass due to the stone’s high density.
+If the diamond is fake, it will float on the surface of the water.

 Do real diamonds shine in the dark?